-Misdiagnosis’s in the context of medical negligence is a common problem faced by patients of medical practitioners around the UK.
+Suffering from a misdiagnosis in the context of medical negligence is a common problem faced by patients of medical practitioners around the UK.
 Medical misdiagnosis often occurs when a hospital or health worker provides an inappropriate method of care, fails to provide correct care and/or improperly executes a method of care.
-In other words the medical professional gets the diagnosis of a condition totally wrong.
-This can lead to incorrect medication being dispensed or unnecessary surgery.

-When considering a compensation claim for medical misdiagnosis, you should be aware that this area of medical negligence covers a large area of medical issues may leave you in a position where you lose trust in the medical Doctors treating you, and in many cases feeling like you have nowhere to turn.
+When considering a compensation claim for medical misdiagnosis, you should be aware that this area of medical negligence covers a large range of different medical issues that may leave you in a position where you lose trust in the medical Doctors treating you, and in many cases feeling like you have nowhere to turn.
 If this is the case, you should definitely contact a trusted Misdiagnosis Solicitor who can advise you on your legal options, and in many cases support you with finding additional medical care.

 - Doctors failing to refer patients for specialist medical advice

-- Misreporting making errors when reviewing diagnostic scans, biopsies and smear tests
+- Misreporting and making errors when reviewing diagnostic scans, biopsies and smear tests

-- Doctors Failing identify and diagnose fractures and other musculoskeletal injuries
+- Doctors failing to identify and/or diagnose fractures and other musculoskeletal injuries

-If you consider that you have been let down and suffered injury and emotional distress as a result of a failed or inaccurate diagnosis of a condition, you may have cause to claim for medical misdiagnosis compensation.
+If you consider that you have been let down and have suffered injury and emotional distress as a result of a failed or inaccurate diagnosis of a condition, you may have cause to claim for medical misdiagnosis compensation.
 This can take into account any pain and/or injury caused or worsened by the medical misdiagnosis suffered, as well as factoring in any other financial impacts such as loss of earnings and/or ongoing medical care.